smdsqb/Warditor/README.md

 Two teenagers who got tired of lying to themselves about how they spent their time.

-- Saqib — Next.js website, Gemini AI integration, Firebase architecture
+- Saqib — Next.js website, Supabase Auth, API & Client key Management, and Marketing and Finance
-- Nikhil — Android app, Flutter, Play Store, Razorpay integration
+- Nikhil — Android app, Flutter, Play Store, Razorpay integration, and Supabase, Gemini, Warditor App back wiring.

 ---